 NAT | +1 or +2 | No |

-GATE Exam pattern 2026 Total Marks and Section Distribution
+GATE Exam Pattern 2026 Total Marks and Sectional Distribution

 Section | Marks | Number of Questions |